A large tree that can become a giant, growing to 60 metres tall, with a narrow-ish canopy and forming a lignotuber.

 Eucalyptus is one of three similar genera that are commonly referred to as “eucalypts”, the others being Corymbia and Angophora.

 It is well-known that Eucalyptus is a large and diverse genus.
 Between 700 and 950 known species are reported, occurring as far north as The Philippines, as well as Indonesia, New Guinea, Timor and Australia.
 Only 16 species reportedly occur outside Australia.
 They occur in all Australian states.
 NSW currently has about 250 species.
 (See this website for some detailed information: https://apps.lucidcentral.org/euclid/text/intro/learn.htm).

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).

-saligna – Latin for ‘willow like’ (genus Salix) referring to the long somewhat-weeping leaves presumably.
+saligna – Latin for ‘willow-like’ (genus Salix) referring to the long willow-like leaves.